Develop Your Neuropathy Treatment Regime

 Monitor & Care of Mental Health

 Similarly, taking the focus off of your pain and other symptoms into something more positive gives your mental state a boost.
-Consider options like: journaling, positive self-talk, #24 Regular Exercise and #22 Volunteering.
+Consider options like: journaling, #44 Self-talk and Mindfulness, #24 Regular Exercise, #45 Relaxation and #22 Volunteering.
 For this writer, volunteering with the Calgary Neuropathy Association has given me so much hope for the future where before I was lost and only saw doom coming my way.
 Find something you believe in and put what energy you can afford into it.
 You’ll be better off for it!

 Improve Overall Wellness